GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 The #acr("RIR") model does not account for all the existing reflection phenomena.
-Sound will interact in various, potentially simultaneous, ways with the surface it encounters @fig:simulator:background:reflection_types.
+Sound will interact in various, potentially simultaneous, ways with the surface it encounters (@fig:simulator:background:reflection_types).
 It might reflect from the surface, leading to reverberation, but it can also be partly diffracted (in the presence of a small aperture), refracted, or absorbed.
 Besides, the reflection can be of two kinds.
 On the one hand, smooth surfaces lead to specular reflections that behave similarly to light reflecting on a mirror.